Do I Have an Addiction

 What I often tell people is that, unlike medical fields that can find cancer in the body by doing a CT scan or MRI, we don’t yet have that capacity in mental health care.
 So, the way we measure mental health conditions is by the degree they impact a patient’s day-to-day life.

 In thinking about addiction in particular, there are 11 things I look at to see how big or small the tumor is, metaphorically speaking.
-These key points help determine your need for substance abuse treatment:
+These key points help determine your need for substance abuse treatment if you ever asked yourself Do I have an addiction?

 1. Do you take the substance in larger amounts or for longer than you’re meant to?